gravity-doc/gravity-doc.github.io/docs/Advanced/X11_Tunnel.md

 qsub -I -X -l nodes=1:ppn=72,mem=1gb,walltime=12:00:00 -q normal
 ```

-Then, you can run your graphical application from the compute node. 🎉
+Then, you can run your graphical application from the computing node 🎉.

 ## Mac